 10) Any gram negative can develop resistance, and so can Staph – VISA, VRSA (very rare)

-• Note: Typical “Step up” from Vanc/Zosyn à Linezolid/Meropenem – gains VRE and ESBL coverage, also better MRSA PNA coverage
+Note: Typical “Step up” from Vanc/Zosyn à Linezolid/Meropenem – gains VRE and ESBL coverage, also possibly better MRSA PNA coverage.

-- Drug of choice for non-severe Candida infections, including C.albicans, EXCEPT C.glabrata (can overcome with higher doses) and C.krusei (Kompletely resistant)
+Drug of choice for non-severe Candida infections, including C.albicans, EXCEPT C.glabrata (can potentially overcome with higher doses – check susceptibilities) and C.krusei (Kompletely resistant).

-- Also used for Cryptococcus infections (maintenance phase for cryptococcal meningitis after induction with Ampho B), Coccidioidomycosis, Histoplasmosis, and others
+Also used for Cryptococcus infections (maintenance phase for cryptococcal meningitis after induction with Ampho B), Coccidioidomycosis, Histoplasmosis (but inferior to Itraconazole), and others.

-- Cidal for many molds --> drug of choice for Invasive Aspergillosis! (?superior to Ampho B and better tolerated - NEJM 2002 ).
+Cidal for many molds à drug of choice for Invasive Aspergillosis! (appears to be superior to Ampho B and better tolerated - NEJM 2002 ).
 Active vs Fusarium and Scedosporium.
 Also effective against most Candida, but little reason to use over Fluconazole, and ~50% cross-resistance.